splunk-soar-connectors/microsoftdefenderforendpoint/README.md

 -   Save the asset with the above values.

--   After saving the asset, a new uneditable field will appear in the 'Asset Settings' tab of the configured asset for the ATP app on SOAR.
+-   After saving the asset, a new uneditable field will appear in the 'Asset Settings' tab of the configured asset for the Defender for Endpoint app on SOAR.
 Copy the URL mentioned in the 'POST incoming for Microsoft Defender for Endpoint to this location' field.
 Add a suffix '/result' to the URL copied in the previous step.
 The resulting URL looks like the one mentioned below.